History of the Golden State Warriors: 2009–present: The Stephen Curry era

-The Warriors began the 2013–14 season showing flashes of brilliance and also plenty of lapses.
-In early December their record was 12–9, as compared to 17–4 the year before.
-One challenging factor was a tough starting schedule that saw them play 14 of their first 22 games on the road, including 10 games against teams holding playoff spots in the standings.
-A stream of injuries also held the team back, including injuries to Festus Ezeli (off-season surgery to repair the right knee, out for the season), Toney Douglas (left tibia stress reaction, out nearly a month from mid-November to December), and Jermaine O'Neal (right wrist injury and surgery, out from mid-November to early February).
-Stephen Curry and Harrison Barnes were also out for at least four games before the all-star break, each with minor injuries.
-Most prominently of all, Iguodala suffered a hamstring pull in late November that kept him out for over a month, during which time the Warriors' performance suffered significantly on both the defensive and offensive ends of the court, and the team posted a losing 5–7 record while revealing a lack of depth on their bench.
-With Iguodala back in the lineup, the Warriors went on a 10-game winning streak, which included six consecutive wins on a single road trip, tying an NBA record.
-The winning streak was the longest for the franchise since the 1975 championship year, and just one short of the team record of 11 consecutive wins, set in the 1971–72 season.
+The Warriors began the 2013–14 season inconsistently.
+By early December, they held a 12–9 record, compared to 17–4 at the same point the previous season.
+The team faced a challenging early schedule, playing 14 of its first 22 games on the road, including 10 against teams in playoff position at the time.

+Injuries also affected the team’s performance.
+Festus Ezeli missed the season following right knee surgery, Toney Douglas was sidelined for nearly a month with a left tibia stress reaction, and Jermaine O’Neal underwent right wrist surgery that kept him out from mid-November to early February.
+Stephen Curry and Harrison Barnes each missed at least four games prior to the All-Star break due to minor injuries.
+Andre Iguodala sustained a hamstring injury in late November and was sidelined for over a month, during which the Warriors posted a 5–7 record.

+Following Iguodala’s return, the Warriors recorded a 10-game winning streak, including six consecutive road victories during a single road trip, tying an NBA record.
+The streak was the franchise’s longest since the 1974–75 championship season and fell one game short of the team record of 11 consecutive wins set in 1971–72.

 To strengthen their underperforming bench, the Warriors made a three-team trade on January 15, sending Douglas to the Miami Heat and picking up guards Jordan Crawford and MarShon Brooks from the Boston Celtics and then, a day before the trade deadline, trading Kent Bazemore and Brooks to the Los Angeles Lakers in exchange for veteran point guard Steve Blake.
 Thanks in part to the improved effectiveness of their backup squad, boosted by the additions of Blake and Crawford and the play of 35-year-old Jermaine O'Neal (who returned sooner than expected from wrist surgery), the Warriors were one of the winningest teams in the NBA after the all-star break.
 Nonetheless, and despite several victories over top contenders, the team displayed a pattern of losing games to inferior teams even at their home arena.
 On April 11, in a 112–95 stomping of the Los Angeles Lakers at the Staples Center, the Warriors clinched a playoff berth in consecutive seasons for the first time since 1991 and 1992.
 However, just one day earlier in a loss against the Portland Trail Blazers, Andrew Bogut suffered a cracked rib that would keep him out of the postseason, a big blow to the sixth-seed Warriors' playoff hopes.